14 Inspirational Personal Website Examples To Help You Create Yours!

 Visitors can see his speaking schedules and topics at a glance.
 This is a great way to get traffic to your webinars and live events.

-Instead of the typical request to subscribe to an email list, the website shows the massive number of clients with access to Matthew’s exclusive marketing tactics.
+Instead of the typical request to subscribe to an email list, the website shows his online portfolio of the massive number of clients with access to Matthew’s exclusive marketing tactics.
 He even goes further to add the logos of a few big names to show visitors they are in good company.
 With this strategy, visitors interested in learning SEO are more likely to sign up for his email list.

 Takeaway: Besides an attractive homepage design, strategic wording can help you build an enviable email list.